-In spite of the fact that companies do not run traditional United Way campaigns like they used to, there is still plenty we can do when it comes to marketing our charities within a corporate CSR setting.
-Three suggestions:
+In spite of the fact that companies do not run traditional United Way campaigns like they used to, there is still plenty we can do when it comes to marketing charities within a corporate CSR setting.
+Four suggestions:

 - Ask your employees to share stories about the people they have helped, or, even better, the times they have been helped by others.
 Use your CSR website or company intranet to share.
 Stories are inspiring.
 When I worked for United Way of the National Capital Area, I talked with so many employee groups during campaign season.
 I usually started with a list of the local United Way supported charities that had touched my life.
 The list included: Boy Scouts (for me and one of my sons), Red Cross (I had received first aid training and given blood), Allergy and Asthma Network (during an emergency for a daughter), YMCA (recreation), Cerebral Palsy Ability Center (a local org for kids with motor disabilities, for one of my sons).
 You get the idea.